S-S-X/mineunit/README.md

 * File names should match pattern `*_spec.lua`, for example `mymod_spec.lua`.
 * See examples below for possible spec file contents.

+### Install demo spec, alternative to above `mkdir spec`
+You can install demo `spec` directory containing simple tests and showing some things you can do.<br>
+To install demo spec cd to your mod directory, there must be `init.lua` file and there cannot be existing `spec` directory.
+* Run command: `$ mineunit --demo`

 ### Define world for tests

 World can be replaced by calling `world.layout` with table containing nodes, this will reset previously created world layout.